Gobble delivers fresh, sustainable dinners you can cook fast - CNN Underscored

 Meal kits can also be tricky with kids, whom many parents have to cajole to eat anything outside of chicken nuggets and mac ‘n’ cheese.
 So to avoid making two meals (one for you and one for the kids), Gobble also offers kid-friendly options for picky palates, such as baked rigatoni, chicken tortellini and Swedish meatballs with spaetzle — which you can upscale to a four-person plan.

 Gobble also caters to those looking for ultra-healthy, calorie-conscious options with its Lean & Clean meals.
 This menu features lean proteins and healthy fats, with most meals under 600 calories.
 Gobble plans start at $11.99 per serving, and delivery is available in most of the continental US.
 You can also pause service when you’re away.
-To get started, Gobble is running an introductory offer to get your first six meals for $36 when you sign up online at Gobble.com or through the app.
+To get started, Gobble is running an introductory offer to get your first six meals for $36 when you sign up online at Gobble or through the app.

 Winning dinner is a daily battle.
 But Gobble can lead you to victory by putting healthy, diverse, delicious home-cooked food on the table even with an impossibly busy schedule.
 Remember to use the code CNN80OFF now until March 31st to get $20 off your first four Gobble boxes.